Celestial Atlas

 Sidney Coolidge

-Per Dreyer, NGC 3229 (= John Herschel's GC 5068, S Coolidge (#14, HN16), 1860 RA 20 16 14, NPD 89 13.8) is "faint".
-The 20 hours of RA is an obvious misprint (though not obvious enough to have ever been noticed by Dreyer), all other NGC listings in the same range being at 10 hours, and does not correspond to the (correct) position in the original Harvard report.
-Unfortunately, as for all of Coolidge's "nebulae", NGC 3229 is merely a group of (three) faint stars.
+Historical Identification: Per Dreyer, NGC 3229 (= GC 5068, S Coolidge (#14, HN16), 1860 RA 20 16 14, NPD 89 13.8) is "faint".
+The 20 hours of RA is an obvious misprint (though not obvious enough to have been noticed by Dreyer, even in later corrections), all other NGC listings in the same range being at 10 hours, and does not correspond to the position (1900 RA 10 18.3, Dec +00 34) in the original Harvard report.
+That position precesses to RA 10 23 25.7, Dec +00 03 40, only 0.4 arcmin southeast of the stars listed above (the position is that of the brightest star in the triple), and there is nothing else nearby (either nebular or stellar) bright enough for Coolidge to have noticed, so the identification is certain.

 Discovered (Mar 24, 1830) by